Emergency Senior Nutrition Program serving 60+ in Anderson

 Requirements

-· Individuals will be given 5 meals at the time of pickup and will only be permitted one pickup per week
+- Individuals will be given five meals at the time of pickup and will only be permitted one pickup per week